lelouch0204/political-bias-detection/proposal.md

 ### Supervised: Fine-Tuned RoBERTa Model

 The model was evaluated on a held-out test set after fine-tuning.
 We report weighted metrics to account for class imbalance in the distribution of political bias labels.
+The results indicate moderate classification performance, with a reasonable level of agreement between precision and recall, suggesting no extreme skew toward false positives or false negatives.
+The F1 score shows that RoBERTa is able to capture some ideological cues, but struggles with fine-grained political distinctions.

 **Overall Performance**

 ![Figure 17](/assets/images/SuperTable2.png){: .small-img }

-The results indicate moderate classification performance, with a reasonable level of agreement between precision and recall, suggesting no extreme skew toward false positives or false negatives.
-The F1 score shows that RoBERTa is able to capture some ideological cues, but struggles with fine-grained political distinctions.

 **Per-class Performance**

 ![Figure 17](/assets/images/SuperTable3.png){: .small-img }

 **Interpretaton of Results**
-- Left shows high precision (0.64) but low recall (0.24): the model is selective when predicting "left", but misses many true cases.
+- Left shows high precision (0.64) but low recall (0.24): the model is selective when predicting "left", but misses some true cases.
-- Lean right obtained extremely high recall (0.89) but low precision (0.25): the model tends to over-predict this class, capturing most true positives at the expense of false positives.
+- Lean right obtained extremely high recall (0.89) but low precision (0.25): the model over-predicts this class, capturing most true positives at the expense of false positives.
 - Right class performance is uniformly low, indicating difficulty separating strongly right-leaning content from adjacent categories.
-- Macro vs. weighted averages reflect dataset imbalance; macro averages are lower due to small-class underperformance.
+- Macro vs. weighted averages reflect dataset imbalance: macro averages are lower due to small-class underperformance.
 - These trends highlight semantic overlap between neighboring ideological categories and reveal weaknesses in fine-grained discrimination.

-The following visual diagnostics were generated to supplement raw performance metrics:

 **Confusion Matrix**
 - Quantifies misclassification patterns